coders-school/multithreading/module2/07_deadlock.en.md

 ### Deadlock

-* <!-- .element: class="fragment fade-in" --> It can occur when we have 2 or more mutexes blocked in different orders
+* <!-- .element: class="fragment fade-in" --> Can occur when we have 2 or more mutexes blocked in different orders
-* <!-- .element: class="fragment fade-in" --> Block mutexes everywhere in the same order first, but reorder manually <code>lock_guard</code>'that will not always fix the program (as in the example with the operator <code><</code>)
+* <!-- .element: class="fragment fade-in" --> Block mutexes everywhere in the same order, but manual reordering does not always fix the problem (as in the example with the <code>operator<</code>)
-* <!-- .element: class="fragment fade-in" --> Use <code>std::scoped_lock</code> - a lock that accepts several mutexes and always locks them in a certain (correct) order
+* <!-- .element: class="fragment fade-in" --> Use <code>std::scoped_lock</code> - a lock that takes multiple mutexes and always locks them in a certain (correct) order